 But, it was a little different, wasn't it?

 The most common analysis for measuring the total protein in a supplement is by measuring the total nitrogen, and with this method, Creatine, which is a compound with nitrogen, actually passes as protein, and the total protein value goes up.

-If you notice the product description, while there are several references and highlights for the addition of BCAA's, Glutamine, Vitamins and digestive enzymes, references to Creatine are scarce, and there is not a single highlight to the use of this ingredient.
+If you look at the product description, while there are several references and highlights to the addition of BCAA's, Glutamine, Vitamins and Digestive Enzymes, references to Creatine are scarce, and there is not a single highlight to the use of this ingredient.

 To make matters worse, the amount of Creatine used in this product is not revealed.

 Meetings here the complete aminogram for the strawberry flavor per 100g of protein.

 We are not going to do the typical aminogram analysis simply because we don't have reliable values to do so, but here are the supposed values.

 The brand highlights 27g of BCAA's per 100g, but the aminogram does not agree.

 According to the aminogram present in the official site, the value per 100g is 21,92%, although it is the chocolate flavor that contains slightly less protein.